Outdoor Essentials

 YEAR-ROUND CONSIDERATIONS

 • If you are not feeling 100%, consider a different activity and save Rollins Pass for another day.
 Many visitors, particularly from out of state, are not acclimated to the high elevations found on Rollins Pass.
 The lower atmospheric pressure (40 percent lower on the summit when compared to sea level) can cause altitude sickness, rapid dehydration, and if ignored can progress to high-altitude pulmonary or cerebral edema.
 In short: if you are already under the weather, fighting a headache, or having difficulty adjusting to the altitudes in Winter Park or Rollinsville, these symptoms will likely become exacerbated atop the pass.
+The only cure for altitude sickness is to go down to a lower elevation.

 • Don’t forget the sunscreen, no matter the time of year.
 While higher altitudes often offer cooler temperatures, they also expose you to stronger UV rays due to less atmospheric protection.
 At its most severe, a sunburn can lead to lasting health consequences, while at the very least, it can put a damper on several days of your vacation.